mooped/rc2014_bank_switcher/README.md

 The ROM and RAM A15 signals are also brought out to a header at the A15 end of the bank switcher board to simplify alternative setups.

-ROM is mapped as usual (0x0000 to 0x2000) on reset.
-Any write to IO address 0xf0 to 0xff will disable the ROM and enable a standard RC2014 32kB RAM module.
+ROM is mapped as usual (0x0000 to 0x1fff) on reset.
+Any write to IO address 0xf0 to 0xff will disable the ROM and enable a standard RC2014 32kB RAM module (0x000 to 0x7fff).
 It is not possible to switch the ROM back in except on a reset.

-The gerbers in v1_0 have been tested.
-Later versions have not been built. v1_0 works electrically but the hole for pin A8 of the RC2014 bus header is too small for a standard header.
+The gerbers in v1.0 have been tested and work correctly.
+Later versions have not been built or tested.
+There is a minor error in v1.0: the hole for pin A8 of the RC2014 bus header is too small for a standard header.
 This signal is not used so the problem is resolved by simply removing the pin from the header.

 v1_0 - Initial revision.
 v1_1 - Enlarged A8 of the RC2014 bus header.
 Enlarged holes for P3 (auxilliary A15 output header).